Skip to main content

 External database connectors

 For any non-built-in connector, the document ID must be in the form of an object, even if the primary key is not composite.
-This ensures consistency across different integrations and simplifies the handling of document IDs in Squid.

 Here's an example of how to create a document with a custom ID in a database connector: